Winter Term

 CRN #: 60043, 60055 and 60063

-This Windows-based, hands-on courses is an exploration of modern computer technology used for communication, collaboration, problem solving, decision making and increasing personal productivity.
+This hands-on course is an exploration of modern computer technology used for communication, collaboration, problem solving, decision making and increasing personal productivity.
 Topics covered include word processing, electronic spreadsheet, presentation and database management software; collaboration and networking software; the Internet of Things; and ethical issues related to technology.
 Fulfills Technological Competency requirement.

 3